vgwb/Antura_arabic/docs/Guidelines/DeveloperGuidelines.md

 **Never commit anything without a namespace, nor anything under the root Antura namespace**

 ## Project Structure
-### GitIgnore
+### Git Ignore

-there are several fiels and directories put under GitIgnore.. the useful from Dev POV are:
+there are several fiels and directories put under Git Ignore.. the useful from Dev POV are:

 ```
 Local/